Tatsfield: Ancient roads

 A number of ancient routes cross the parish.
 The best studied is the London to Lewes Way west of the village centre.
 It was constructed about 100 AD between the mentioned towns/settlements 44 mi.
 (Part of this Roman road forms the county boundary here, with Greater London to its east and another part of Surrey to the west.)
 One other trackway appears also to be of importance: this is the Biggin Hill to Titsey route, which is straight in places, and as is pointed out in the Victoria County History (1912) provides a direct connection between the Roman road at the entrance to the village and the two villa sites in Titsey Park, suggesting a possible Roman origin.

+TV Appearances

+Tatsfield was used as the filming location for Jo Hamilton's Post Office in ITV's "Mr Bates vs. the Post Office" in 2023.

 Transport

 Rail

 The nearest National Rail station is Oxted, located 3.9 miles away.

 Buses

 Tatsfield is served by London Buses route 464 and Southdown PSV route 595, connecting it with places including Biggin Hill, New Addington, Oxted & Westerham.